ShieldOrder/proposal-disclosure-schema/examples/nozy-example.md

+cat > examples/nozy-example.md <<'EOF'
 This document is an illustrative example of a completed disclosure.
 It does not imply endorsement, approval, or recommended structure beyond the underlying template.

-# examples/nozy-example.md

-Example Disclosure
+# Example Disclosure
 NozyWallet
 Illustrative Only

 This is an illustrative disclosure based on the publicly described NozyWallet roadmap.
 It is not a funding request.
 It is not an evaluation.
-It exists to surface scope boundaries, assumptions, and verification points.
+It exists to surface scope boundaries, assumptions, and verification surfaces.

 Proposal Title: NozyWallet
-Applicant: LEONINE-DAO / NozyWallet
+Proposer or Team: LEONINE-DAO / NozyWallet
 Date: YYYY-MM-DD

 ============================================================

 IMPACT

-Who benefits from this, and how?
+Who is expected to benefit from this work, and how?

-Primary beneficiaries are privacy-conscious Zcash users who want fully shielded behavior by default.
+Primary beneficiaries are privacy-conscious Zcash users who want shielded behavior by default.
-Secondary beneficiaries include the Zcash ecosystem through increased shielded usage and reduced transparent leakage.
+Secondary beneficiaries may include the Zcash ecosystem through increased shielded usage and reduced transparent leakage.
-Wallet developers benefit from a Zebra-native Orchard-only reference implementation.
+Wallet developers may benefit from a Zebra-native Orchard-only reference implementation.

-What baseline does this improve on?
+What existing baseline does this improve upon?

 The baseline is existing Zcash wallets that support transparent addresses or treat shielding as optional.
-This project removes transparent address support entirely and centers Orchard usage by default.
+This work removes transparent address support entirely and centers Orchard usage by default.

-What does success look like at 6 months?
+From the proposer’s perspective, what would success look like after approximately 6 months?

-A stable Orchard-only wallet running on Zebra.
+An Orchard-only wallet operating on Zebra.
 Users can create wallets, scan notes, send shielded transactions, and view balances.
-Tor and I2P routing are functional and enabled.
+Tor and I2P routing are functional.

-What does success look like at 12 months?
+From the proposer’s perspective, what would success look like after approximately 12 months?

-A production-ready privacy-first wallet with maintained releases.
+A maintained privacy-first wallet with published releases.
-Shielded usage is stable.
+Shielded usage remains stable.
-Cross-chain and Secret Network features advance without compromising core Zcash privacy guarantees.
+Additional features advance without compromising Zcash privacy guarantees.

 ============================================================

 CLARITY

-What concrete deliverables will you produce?
+What concrete outputs or deliverables are expected?

 - Zebra-based Orchard wallet implementation
 - CLI and frontend interfaces
 - Shielded transaction support only
 - Secure key storage and backup
 - Tor and I2P routing
-- Documentation and release builds
+- Documentation and tagged releases

 Non-goals.
-What this project intentionally does not attempt.
+What this work explicitly does not attempt.

 - Support for transparent addresses
 - Custodial services